Aboriginal Custom Adoption Recognition Act: How Inuit Custom Adoption Works in Nunavut

 First, it provides the permanency option when a child has been in kinship foster care for a long time and the arrangement is clearly permanent.
 If you've been fostering a relative's child for years and the situation is stable, custom adoption formalizes what's already true.

 Second, it shapes how the DFS thinks about placements.
-The Child and Family Services Act requires the department to consider the placement hierarchy — kinship first, community second, regional or out-of-territory as last resort.
+The Nunavut placement framework prioritizes kinship first, community second, and regional or territorial care before out-of-territory care.
 A child whose kinship network has existing custom adoption relationships has a wider web of potential placements.

-Third, for prospective adoptive parents who are Inuit and want to adopt an infant whose biological parents are known to them, the ACARA pathway may be faster and more culturally aligned than the formal adoption process.
+Third, for prospective adoptive parents who are Inuit and want to adopt an infant whose biological parents are known to them, the ACARA pathway may be a more culturally aligned route than the formal adoption process.

 One Important Caveat

 The ACARA is specifically for arrangements that fall under Inuit custom.
-If a non-Inuit family is adopting an Inuit child through an informal arrangement, this Act is not the appropriate instrument.
-The standard CFSA adoption process applies.
+If an arrangement is not clearly within Inuit custom, the standard CFSA adoption process may apply; get advice before relying on ACARA.

 If you're unsure whether your situation qualifies for custom adoption under the ACARA, the starting point is Maliiganik Tukisiiniakvik Legal Aid at (867) 979-3890.
 They provide legal information in Nunavut and can advise on whether the ACARA pathway applies to your circumstances.